ionextdebug/Design-Patterns/README.md

 # ABOUT

-This repository is only or educational and trainning goals.
+This repository is only for educational and trainning goals.

 # DESIGN PATTERNS